 Take control of your future care by creating a customized Dementia Addendum for your Advance Directive.

 Dementia is a devastating, incurable disease currently affecting almost 6 million people living in America.
-One in three Americans will die with dementia, and by 2060 the number of people affected by dementia is expected to soar to 15 million people.
+One in three older adult Americans will die with dementia, and by 2060 the number of people affected by dementia is expected to soar to 15 million people.

 While it’s not possible to accurately predict whether or not you or a loved one will be diagnosed with dementia, with proper planning and a strong healthcare advocate, it is possible to avoid needless suffering at the end of life.
-Compassion & Choices has sought to help aid in this process with our new tools: The Dementia Values & Priorities Tool and the Dementia Decoder.
+Compassion & Choices has sought to help aid in this process with our new tools:

-- Learn more about the seven stages of dementia here.
+- Seven stages of dementia

-- Learn more about how to interview a hospice here.
+- How to interview a hospice provider

-- Learn more about dementia and end-of-life care here.
+- Dementia and end-of-life care

 |These resources are a small sample of what’s available to you.
 For a comprehensive list, please visit the Plan Your Care Resource Center for more information.|